Last Updated on

-An important aspect to care for during pregnancy is the diet.
-It can have a telling effect on the health of the baby and also affect the mental and physical well-being of the mother in a number of ways.
-The diet needs to be created with utmost care, keeping in mind the effects of the food items on the growing baby.
+An important aspect to care for during pregnancy is your diet, as it can affect the health of the baby, as well as your mental and physical well-being in a number of ways.
+Your pregnancy diet should be created with the utmost care, keeping in mind the effects of the food items on the growing baby.

-Let us look at some foods which are to be avoided in the third-trimester diet and some food items which can be had safely, during the third trimester, or the eighth month of pregnancy.
+Let us look at some foods that should be avoided and some food items which can be had safely during the eighth month of pregnancy.

-What to Eat during the Eighth Month of Pregnancy?
+What to Expect During the Eighth Month of Pregnancy

-Fish contains a large amount of iron, which is important during the last months of pregnancy.
+Fish contains a large amount of iron, which is important during pregnancy.
 Iron deficiency results in anaemia, which can cause a feeling of general fatigue in the mother.
-Fish also has other important nutrients like protein and the likes, which makes it a great addition to the 8th-month pregnancy diet chart.
+Fish also has other important nutrients like protein, which makes it a great addition to the 8th-month pregnancy diet chart.

 2. Red Meat

 Red meat is another great addition to the diet of an expecting mother, as it is also a rich source of iron and protein.
-Both of these are essential minerals to the mother, as it helps accelerate the growth of the baby.
-Red meat can improve the general health of the mother too, as it contains minerals which keep you from being tired or sick during pregnancy.
+Both of these are essential minerals to the mother, as they help accelerate the growth of the baby.
+Red meat can improve the general health of the mother, too, as it contains minerals that keep you from being tired or sick during pregnancy.

 One of the most underrated fruits, bananas have been a great source of essential vitamins and minerals since ancient times.
-Bananas are rich in potassium, calcium and iron, making it a must-have in any woman’s diet.
+Bananas are rich in potassium, calcium, and iron, making it a must-have in any woman’s diet.
 On top of that, they also promote digestion and relieve constipation, increasing the comfort of the expectant mother in great ways, as they are a rich source of soluble fibre.

 4. Dairy Products